GuideNepalBudgetingBikram SambatFiscal YearTax

 Nepal's fiscal and tax year runs Shrawan to Asar — not January to December.
 Why your salary, taxes, and budget cycle should follow it.

-Most Nepali household budgets are written in a calendar that has nothing to do with how money actually flows in Nepal.
-Rent is January-to-January.
+Most Nepali household budgets get written on a calendar that has very little to do with how money actually moves in Nepal.
+Rent runs January-to-January.
 The credit card statement closes on the 15th.
-The salary lands on the 25th.
-Dashain shows up in October and blows the whole year apart.
+Salary lands on the 25th.
+Then Dashain arrives in October and detonates the whole plan.

-Meanwhile, the budget that actually governs your money — the one IRD watches, the one your employer's HR runs the bonus and appraisal cycle on, the one that determines your tax slabs — runs Shrawan to Asar.
-From mid-July to mid-July.
-It has done so since the Income Tax Act 2058.
+The budget that actually governs your money is a different one.
+IRD watches it.
+Your employer's HR runs the bonus and appraisal cycle on it.
+It sets your tax slabs.
+And it runs Shrawan to Asar, mid-July to mid-July, as it has since the Income Tax Act 2058.

-If you have ever been confused about why your TDS suddenly jumped in Falgun, why your bonus came in Ashwin, or why the next year's tax rules apply to a paycheck in late July — this post is the missing piece.
-Two clocks, one wallet, and how to get them on the same axis.
+If you have ever wondered why your TDS suddenly jumped in Falgun, why your bonus showed up in Ashwin, or why next year's tax rules already apply to a paycheck dated late July, this post is the missing piece.
+Two clocks, one wallet.
+Time to get them on the same axis.

 One country, two clocks

-- BS (Bikram Sambat) — Nepal's official solar calendar, ~56 years and 8 months ahead of AD.
+• BS (Bikram Sambat): Nepal's official solar calendar, roughly 56 years and 8 months ahead of AD.
 Year starts in Baisakh (mid-April).
 Months: Baisakh, Jestha, Asar, Shrawan, Bhadra, Ashwin, Kartik, Mangsir, Poush, Magh, Falgun, Chaitra.

-And then there is a third axis layered on top: the fiscal year.
+There is a third axis layered on top of those two: the fiscal year.
 The BS calendar year starts in Baisakh.
 The fiscal year starts in Shrawan, three months later.
-They are not the same thing, and conflating them is the most common mistake even Nepalis make.
+They are different things, and conflating them is the most common mistake even Nepalis make.

 Why Shrawan to Asar matters more than January to December